 Yes, your bot needs to learn sarcasm too.

 This is why the regular bots that offer answers on the basis of pre-fed FAQs won’t work.
 You need a self-learning bot.

-We, at Hurekatek, have helped several customers with such intelligent chatbots.
-Get in touch with us if you’re ready to take the plunge and need machine learning consultation.
+We, at Hurekatek, have helped several customers with such intelligent chatbots solutions.

 2. Shopping on Social Media